Zerocheck vs Playwright

 Where Playwright falls short

-• It’s a library, not a solution.
-You still need to build CI integration, selector strategy, auth handling, and test data management yourself
+• Teams still need to build CI integration, selector strategy, auth handling, and test data management themselves

 • Teams spend 60–70% of automation budgets on maintenance - updating selectors after every UI change is the primary cost